 I love, love, love my coffee, but my cuppa must have cream-a.
 And I’m not talking thin ol’ milk, either – I need rich and, well, yeah.
 Creamy.

 So, yeah!
 I’ve tried many, many, (many) options, and these nine vegan coffee creamer options are my favorite.
-They’re mostly whole-food, relatively healthy, yet utterly delicious options for super-creamy creamer with no dairy.

 Here are the non-dairy/vegan creamers that I love!

 The best way to ensure your creamer is made with real ingredients is, of course, to create your own homemade dairy-free coffee creamers.
 Luckily, there are several options!
 My favorite homemade coffee creamers are made with either almonds, cashews, or coconut milk.
 I have tried oat milk, but found it too chalky (maybe it was just my formula, but I still cringe when I think about it!)

 Cashew Milk Coffee Creamer – My favorite!
 Cashew coffee creamer is so easy to make.
 You just soak the nuts, blend, and done – no straining needed.
 It’s super rich and creamy and just melds so perfectly with coffee.
 My #1 for sure.

 (Lindsay from Pinch of Yum recently shared this cashew coffee recipe, which skips the process of making creamer entirely and just blends hot coffee with cashews.
 Pretty brilliant if you ask me, though blending piping-hot coffee in the blender personally makes me a bit nervous [then again I can be a bit of a klutz].)

 Almond Milk Coffee Creamer – Another terrific option, this version calls for extra soaking time and less water for super-duper creamy creamer.